Neat-Keat/TUnotes/SEM5/BIOL200/Day 21.md

 		1. can only pass back thru with the ATP Synthase Enzyme

 in the matrix of the mitochondria:
-	the end of the ETD: electrons that have lost their energy HAVE to go to a final electron acceptor (ie Oxygen in Aerobic respiration)
+	the end of the ETC: electrons that have lost their energy HAVE to go to a final electron acceptor (ie Oxygen in Aerobic respiration)

 # Energy yield of respiration
 Theoretical energy yield